laplacian-core/project.domain-model/subprojects/laplacian.project.domain-model-plugin/README.md

 - [./script/publish-local.sh](<./scripts/publish-local.sh>)

-  After the resources in the project are generated, the resources in the `./dest` directory are built as a model module and registered in the local repository.
+  After the resources in the project are generated, the resources in the `./dest` directory are built as a plugin module and registered in the local repository.

   > Usage: publish-local.sh [OPTION]...